Updated: Jan 12

 It isn't necessary to spend half of your life in the gym to get in shape.
 In fact, when you work out correctly and achieve true exercise, quality overrides frequency.
 Working out too often can actually step on your progress, robbing you of the benefits you're working toward.

 One of the safest, most effective ways to achieve true exercise is by performing slow-movement-high-intensity strength training.
 Moving weights slowly not only makes it safer, it also makes it more challenging.
-By decreasing momentum, you increase the intensity, therefore allowing you to achieve true exercise.
+By decreasing momentum while lifting weights, you increase safety and the intensity of your workout, therefore allowing you to achieve true exercise.
 This provides the necessary stimulus to build bigger and stronger muscles.

 "Working your muscles with the slow-movement strength training technique brings them to the point of momentary muscle failure, which induces the body to build more muscle.
 Muscle burns calories even at rest, such as while you sleep.
 A pound of muscle burns an estimated three times more calories per day than a pound of fat." -Verywellfit.com

 The best part of slow-movement high-intensity strength training, when done properly, is that you only need to perform it once a week for 30 minutes!
 The more intensely you train, the more recovery time the body needs to repair, rebuild, and grow stronger muscles.

 Now keep in mind, if you're only going to exercise once a week it needs to count.
 That being said, the slow-movement method is not easy and believe me when I say, if you're doing it correctly, you're ecstatic that you only have to work out once a week.

 Because proper form is a necessary component of the slow-movement high-intensity strength training, hiring a personal trainer will assure you get the most out of each and every workout.
 It takes much more muscle-to-mind coordination to move a weight slowly and having an expert by your side will allow you to safely and effectively progress to your fullest potential.